-The objective of this project is to publish a collaborative white paper that can help the industry move forward in the space of small autonomous vehicles by providing common considerations and increasing awareness of challenges and opportunities that are specific to small vehicle automation.
+The objective of this project is to publish a collaborative white paper that can help the industry move forward in the space of small size autonomous haul trucks by providing common considerations and increasing awareness of challenges and opportunities that are specific to them.

 General considerations and discussion on the items listed below

 Primary focus on small vehicle automation in closed environments (future considerations in public spaces secondary)